minprog/exercises/study/algorithms/index.md

 Perform the procedure on the array `{5, 1, 2, 8, 6}` of length `n=5`.
 Show every swap on an individual line and show which elements you're swapping by underlining them.
 Also show which part of the array is sorted on every line by drawing a rectangle around the sorted part of the array.

 ![](sort.PNG)

-## Submit

-To submit, make photos of your solution tables and then create a PDF containing each of the photos (no other formats will be accepted, so if you need help creating a PDF, just ask!).